nak/pytest_mproc/docsrc/index.rst

 Configuring Test Execution of Groups
 ------------------------------------

-As discussed below, *pytest_mproc* allows execution across multiple machines/indepenent processes.
-There are two ways to specify how a group of tests will be executed by using the *restric_to* parameter of the *pytest_mproc.group* decorator.
+As discussed below, *pytest_mproc* allows execution across multiple machines/independent processes.
+There are two ways to specify how a group of tests will be executed by using the *restrict_to* parameter of the *pytest_mproc.group* decorator.
 This can take one of two values.

 #. *pytest_mproc.TestExecutionConstraint.SINGLE_PROCESS* - this is the default value.
 This specifies that the tests